 Asian markets gain after Japan central bank boosts aid

-BEIJING – Asian stock markets gained Monday after Japan's central bank promised more asset purchases to shore up financial markets as investors look to central bankers to support the struggling global economy.
+BEIJING – Asian stock markets gained Monday after Japan’s central bank promised more asset purchases to shore up financial markets and more governments prepared to revive struggling economies by reopening businesses.

-Investors also are looking ahead to meetings of U.S. and European central banks this week for signs of more measures to reverse the deepest global slump since the 1930s.
-The meetings this week come as mounting evidence shows the coronavirus pandemic’s economic damage is even worse than expected.
+Investors are looking ahead to meetings of U.S. and European central bankers this week for additional measures to reverse the deepest global slump since the 1930s.
+That comes amid mounting evidence the coronavirus pandemic’s economic damage is even worse than expected.

-The Bank of Japan said it will buy an additional 15 trillion yen ($140 billion) of commercial paper and bank loans.
-It also lifted its ceiling on purchases of Japanese government bonds, which it has been buying for years to help stave off deflation in Japan's shrinking and aging economy.

 This week’s other potentially market-moving events include data from the United States, China, Japan, Germany and France on inflation, trade, industrial activity and retail spending.

+President Donald Trump, campaigning for re-election, is pressing state governors to ease anti-disease controls as early as possible.

-Some U.S. governors have begun lifting shutdown orders despite warnings that could cause a surge in infections, while others including Gov. Andew Cuomo of New York say they want to see a bigger decline in new cases before rolling back curbs.
+Some governors are lifting shutdown orders despite warnings that could cause a surge in infections.
+Others including Gov. Andrew Cuomo of New York say they want a bigger decline in new cases before rolling back curbs.

+“The hope that peak virus is upon us has lifted financial markets modestly in Asia,” said Jeffrey Halley of Oanda in a report.
+“The hopes that even a partial return to regular economic activity begins, to draw a line under the economic carnage wrought by the pandemic, should see markets such as equities outperform this week.”

-Wall Street ended last week higher after President Donald Trump signed legislation to provide an additional $500 billion in virus aid, including loans to small businesses.
+Wall Street ended last week higher after Trump signed legislation to provide an additional $500 billion in virus aid, including loans to small businesses.

 U.S. government data showed an unexpectedly sharp 14.4% drop in durable goods orders.